MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>You can now use the {{ site.data.keys.mf_bm_full }}  service on IBM Bluemix to create and run your enterprise mobile apps.</p>

                 <h3>No .wlapp files</h3>
-                <p>In previous versions, applications were deployed to {{ site.data.keys.mf_server }} by uploading a .wlapp file.
+                <p>In previous versions, applications were deployed to {{ site.data.keys.mf_server }} by uploading a <b>.wlapp</b> file.
 The file contained data that described the application and, in the case of hybrid applications, the required web resources also.
-In V8.0.0, instead of the .wlapp file:</p>
+In V8.0.0, instead of the <b>.wlapp</b> file:</p>

                 <ul>
                     <li>You register an app in {{ site.data.keys.mf_server }} by deploying an application descriptor JSON file.</li>